PythonOpenProjects/DataBucketAlpha/README.md

 The application has been made including ready-to-use software found on GitHub and on PIP (see CREDITS).

+For any suggestion you can contact me at pythonopenprojects@gmail.com

 ## Video example
 * (https://www.youtube.com/watch?v=aG9jhyc2O3Q " A little video about the use of the software") [![Watch the video](https://img.youtube.com/vi/aG9jhyc2O3Q/maxresdefault.jpg)](https://youtu.be/aG9jhyc2O3Q)